apache/cloudstack-www/source/developers.markdown

 git clone https://git-wip-us.apache.org/repos/asf/cloudstack.git
 </pre>

-<p>Similarly, clone the cloudstack-cloudmonkey repository to get access to the most recent source for CloudMonkey.</p>
+<p>Similarly, clone the cloudstack-cloudmonkey repository or the other repositories to get access to the most recent source of all CloudStack subprojects.</p>

-<p>For projects related to Apache CloudStack, see the <a href="https://github.com/cloudstack-extras">CloudStack-extras repositories on GitHub</a>.</p>
+<p>For projects related to Apache CloudStack but not under ASF governance, see the <a href="https://github.com/cloudstack-extras">CloudStack-extras repositories on GitHub</a>.</p>

 </div>